 The builder of a gyroplane is the person who builds the major portion of the aircraft defined as more than 50-percent of the fabrication and assembly tasks.
 The FAA calls this the Major Portion Rule.
 It is also commonly referred to as the "51-percent rule".

-In order for a gyroplane to be certified under the Experiment Amateur-Built Aircraft category, the 51-percent builder must be an amateur who is building the aircraft for education or recreation.
-The only exception to the Rule is when the gyroplane is used for law enforcement purposes.
-Then, the aircraft can be purchased as ready-to-fly.
+In order for a gyroplane to be certified under the Experimental Amateur-Built Aircraft category, the 51-percent builder must be an amateur who is building the aircraft for education or recreation.
+The only exception to the 51-percent Rule is when the gyroplane is used for law enforcement purposes.
+Then, the aircraft can be purchased or professionally built as ready-to-fly.

 The builder must maintain a builder's log and take pictures during construction.
 This information is provided to the > FAA Designated Airworthiness Representative (DAR) at the time of the aircraft's airworthiness inspection, so an > Airworthiness Certificate can be issued.